fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 **Locally**

-Registering components globally ensures that even if you want to stop using that component it will be a part of your final build.
+Registering components globally ensures that even if you want to stop using that component, it will be a part of your final build.
 This results in an increase in JavaScript code that the users have to download.
-This is where you can register a component locally and avoid such scenarios.
+To avoid bloated code, we recommend registering the component locally.

 In your JavaScript code, use the `Vue.component()` method to register the `vue-fusioncharts` component locally.
 To register locally, use `Vue.component()` instead of `Vue.use()`, the rest of the code remains same.
 Refer to the code below: